 This program is for schools who want to tie in SEL and the Arts in a meaningful way.

-Adults and children of all ages can enjoy the play, and the post-show workshops were designed for kindergarten through 8th graders.
+Adults and children of all ages can enjoy the play, and the post-show workshops were designed for 3rd through 8th graders.
 We adjust the curriculum, depending on what age of student we are targeting, to be developmentally appropriate and academically rigorous.

 What makes this program unique and important?